citta-lab/react/react-playground/renderingDatainParentChild.md

   };
 ```

-+(ix). propagating to onSubmit function with the new object. i.e `this.props.onSubmit(newData)`
++ (ix). propagating to onSubmit function with the new object. i.e `this.props.onSubmit(newData)`
-+(x).
++ (x).
 In GitApp's render method, Form component directive defines onSubmit and invovkes component function handleAddCard with data. i.e onSubmit={this.handleAddCard}`.

 ```javascript
 /*step 6: trigerred by this.props.onSubmit() from Form component */
 <Form onSubmit={this.handleAddCard}/>
 ```
-+(xi).
++ (xi).
 Define handleAddCard function to append the newData object to state's data object using setState.

 ```javascript
 //step 7: called by onSubmit from the Form directive in render